julia-sand/entropy_production/README.md

 srun python3 distributionanddrift.py epsilon T h_step g

 The overdamped data is fetched in the datafetch.py script.
-The "results" csv is overwritten to add the underdamped columns.
-This can be amended with the filename of the output.
+The new underdamped columns are appended to the "results" csv.
+This behviour can be customised by changing the output file for at the end of the distributionanddrift.py file.
+Similarly, use plotdrift.py to get the plot of the drifts.